Skip to content

 Models in Turftopic provide answers to this question that can at large be assigned into two categories:

 1. A topic is a dimension/factor of semantics.
 These models try to find the axes along which most of the variance in semantics can be explained.
-These include S³, KeyNMF and Autoencoding Models.
+These include S³ and KeyNMF.
 A clear advantage of using these models is that they can capture multiple topics in a document and usually capture nuances in semantics better.

 2. A topic is a cluster of documents.
 These models conceptualize a topic as a group of documents that are closely related to each other.
 The advantage of using these models is that they are perhaps more aligned with human intuition about what a "topic" is.
 On the other hand, they can only capture nuances in topical content in documents to a limited extent.